Vinetos/Vinetos.fr/README.md

 # Vinetos.fr

 This is the project which contains the website of Vinetos.
+Currently In-dev : [vinetos.fr](https://www.vinetos.fr)

 ## Install for dev